khanCurtis/rustwav/README.md

 Rust-based music downloader and library manager.
 Downloads and organizes music from Spotify playlists/albums via YouTube with full metadata, album art, and ID3v2.3 tagging.

+## Branch: `cli`

+Command-line interface for rustwav.
+This branch contains the terminal-based downloader without any UI.

 ## Features

 - **Spotify integration** - Download albums and playlists from Spotify links